Can Large Language Models Capture Dissenting Human Voices?: Introduction

 \section{Introduction}

-Natural Language Inference (NLI) has long served as a fundamental testbed to evaluate the ability of a model to recognize entailment and model plausible inference relations between pairs of sentences \citep{dagan2006pascal,bowman2015large, williams-etal-2018-broad}.
-When constructing datasets, the conventional process was to annotate a single label per sample, which does not fully represent the diverse range of opinions that might arise in a larger human population.
-Thus, recent datasets have become more attentive to incorporating multiple interpretations \cite{pavlick2019inherent, nie2020can} to better capture these \textit{human disagreements}.
+Natural language inference (NLI) has long served as a fundamental testbed to evaluate the ability of a model to recognize entailment and capture plausible inference relations between pairs of sentences \citep{dagan2006pascal,bowman2015large, williams-etal-2018-broad}.
+When constructing datasets, conventional processes result in a single label per instance even if multiple annotators contribute, which limits the full representation of diverse opinions that might arise in a larger human population.
+Thus, recent datasets have become more attentive to incorporating multiple interpretations \cite{pavlick2019inherent, nie2020can, glockner2023ambifc} to capture dissenting human opinions.

-Meanwhile, instruction-following Large Language Models (LLMs) have elicited remarkable generalizability to a diverse range of unseen tasks \cite{zhao2023survey}.
-However, often too focused on evaluations for user-facing tasks \cite{liang2022holistic}, limited works evaluate these LLMs on the foundational NLI task.
-Furthermore, previous works do not evaluate whether these LLMs exhibit similar types of disagreement to human labelers.
+Meanwhile, instruction fine-tuning large language models (LLMs) has elicited remarkable generalizability to diverse unseen tasks \cite{zhao2023survey}.
+Not only can they generate free-form texts, but they can also select one answer from multiple options given in the input prompt.
+However, while many works study user interaction and conversational usage \cite{liang2022holistic}, limited works evaluate these instruction-following LLMs on a foundational NLI task.
+Therefore, we aim to answer the following questions: Can LLMs capture dissenting voices that naturally arise in the dataset?
+Are LLMs representative of the voices of the annotators in inference tasks?

+With this in mind, we jointly assess on a number of instruction-following LLMs, Flan-T5 \cite{chung2022scaling}, Flan-UL2 \cite{tay2022ul2}, OPT-IML-Max \cite{iyer2022opt}, and GPT-3 \cite{ouyang2022training}, on their performance on human opinion distribution datasets - ChaosNLI \cite{nie2020can} and PK2019 \citep{pavlick2019inherent}.
+For the process of using the model output distribution as an estimate of human disagreement distribution, we offer novel estimation methods: Monte Carlo Estimation (MCE) and Log Probability Estimation (LPE) (Figure \ref{fig:fig1}).

+We find that the state-of-the-art GPT-3 model does not outperform smaller models such as fine-tuned BERT \cite{devlin2018bert} and partially fine-tuned Flan-T5-XXL in solving inference problems.
+Furthermore, it yields higher Jensen-Shannon Distance (JSD) \cite{endres2003new} and Distribution Calibration Error (DCE) \cite{baan2022stop} than BERT for the ChaosNLI datasets.
+Each model is optimized using different estimation methods and prompt types, where GPT/Flan-T5-XXL attains the best performances in NLI capability and human alignment when using LPE/MCE.
+Our paper's contributions are as follows: